paulvt/plemp-node/README.md

 and head over to http://localhost:3300/ to view and use the Plemp! canvas.

-Files can be upload or text can be pasted using the Add/Upload Dialog invoked by pressing the Plus key or the Plus button in the top-right corner.
+Files can be uploaded or text can be pasted using the Add/Upload Dialog invoked by pressing the Plus key or the Plus button in the top-right corner.
+When your browser supports it, files can also be uploaded by dragging it and dropping it on the canvas.
 Once uploaded, the objects can be arranged by dragging them around.

 License
 -------